machine2learn/galaina/README.md

 Galaina is a platform to read data, find probabilistic causal associations, and generate a diagram that shows the causal relationships among the data variables or factors (i.e. group of variables expressing the same hypothetical constructs).

 ## Description
-Within the course of the EU project Aggressotype, Machine2Learn BV developed a platform called Galaina to extract probabilistic causal relationships from biological and medical databases that are in tabular format.
+Within the course of the EU projects Aggressotype and PRIME, Machine2Learn BV developed a platform called Galaina to extract probabilistic causal relationships from biological and medical databases that are in tabular format.
 Using the causal relationships extracted by Galaina, we could identify the variable subtypes, i.e., meaningful grouping of variables (here also called features) present in those databases.

 ## Installation